 Maple Casted Resin Desk by Deep Forest Woodworks

-Moisture & Impact Resistance Protects Beautiful Tabletops…
+Moisture & Impact Resistant Epoxy Resin Protects Beautiful Tabletops…

 While over a friend’s house recently, she proceeded to water some plants that were thriving on a lanai located on a rattan-topped table.
 Some water splashed onto the rattan, which she proceeded to quickly wipe up before absorption.
 I asked her how often the water was an issue on the table, to which she replied, “every time I water.”
 You can guess what occurred to me next – sealing the tabletop with epoxy resin of course!

 Tabletop Epoxy Resin coats, seals and protects fine wood (and other surface) finishes from moisture and impact damage as well as daily wear-and-tear.
 Surfaces coated with epoxy resin realize a crystal-clear high-gloss finish that is easy to clean - resisting rings from drinkware and dents, dings and scuff marks from ongoing use.